-NOTE: (1) The following course in this degree fulfills requirements for the Arts & Sciences Core: ANTH 1103 Encountering Cultures: City As Text.
+NOTE: (1) The following courses in this degree fulfill requirements for the Arts & Sciences Core: ANTH 1103 Encountering Cultures, and CMPR 2110 Biblical Teaching and Preaching as the Communication Competency Course.
 (2) The following course in this degree fulfills requirements for the Bible and Theology Major: THEO 2303 Biblical Interpretation.